kaist-avelab/K-Radar/docs/uniqueness.md

 > **4D Tensor**: **K-Radar** [1]

 ---
-- Datasets with low elevation resolution are considered **Effectively 3D**, even if all RAED dimensions are included, as they are limited in capturing detailed height information.
+- Datasets with low elevation resolution are considered **Effectively 3D**, even if all RAED dimensions are included, as there is high uncertainty in the provided height information.
-- **K-Radar** is the **world’s first** dataset to publicly release full RAED 4D radar tensors.
-- With a total of **35K labeled frames**, it is the  **largest number of labeled frames** among publicly available 4D radar datasets.
+- With a total of **35K labeled frames**, it is the  **largest number of labeled frames** among publicly available 4D radar datasets that are sufficient for various AI training.
-- It also provides the **largest number of frames in 4D radar tensor dataset**.
-- To the best of our knowledge, **K-Radar** provides full RAED tensors (~300 MB per frame) and the largest number of labeled frames among 4D radar datasets, resulting in a total size of ~16 TB — making it likely **the largest 4D radar dataset** available.
+- **K-Radar** provides full RAED tensors (~300 MB per frame and a total size of ~16 TB) and the largest number of labeled frames among 4D radar datasets — known as **the largest 4D radar dataset** among the publicly available datasets.
 - Among 4D radar datasets, **K-Radar** includes the **most diverse adverse weather scenarios** [8].
-- With these unique features, **K-Radar has been requested by more than 65 leading institutions worldwide** and has made significant contributions to advancing autonomous driving research with 4D radar.

 ---